 Derek has written nearly 50 movie reviews for movieweb.com and completed 13 original feature film and television screenplays, many of which have been winners or finalists in such prestigious competitions as the Walt Disney and Nicholl Fellowships, the Austin Film Festival, and the Creative World Awards.
 He served as a judge for 10 years for the Austin Film Festival and Texas Film Institute screenplay competitions.
-His latest project has been the highly acclaimed stop-motion animation fan series Highlander: Veritas, currently in production on its second season with original-series stars Elizabeth Gracen and Anthony De Longis.
+His latest project has been the highly acclaimed stop-motion animation fan series Highlander: Veritas, which released its second season with original-series stars Elizabeth Gracen and Anthony De Longis in 2022.

 Ippolita Douglas Scotti